mientki/motor-on-roller-blind-ws/README.md

 # smart-blinds

 This plugin is based on [motor-on-roller-blind-ws](https://github.com/nidayand/motor-on-roller-blind-ws).
 Thanks for nidayand.
 I introduced small modifications in the configuration under the Motor Shield Board Node MCU with L293DD motor driver (double letter D).
 Original repositorry [motor-on-roller-blind-ws](https://github.com/nidayand/motor-on-roller-blind-ws) work properly with L293D motor driver (single letter D).
+Translated into Polish for their own needs.

 WebSocket based version of [motor-on-roller-blind](https://github.com/nidayand/motor-on-roller-blind).
 I.e. there is no need of an MQTT server but MQTT is supported as well - you can control it with WebSockets and/or with MQTT messages.